Currently reading: “La scienza non ha bisogno di Dio” by Edoardo Boncinelli

-Currently studying: Dutch and Spanish, writing an amateur novel.
+Currently: studying Dutch and writing an amateur novel.

 Readings and Interests: